Workshops

 Trip Description

-This workshop will focus on the identification and ecology of grasses that occur in New York with a focus on early season species.
+This workshop will focus on the identification and ecology of sedges that occur in New York with a focus on early season species, particularly members of the genus Carex.
 We will spend time in the field and lab, where access to dissecting microscopes will make examination of the small floral structures easier.
 This workshop is for all levels.
-There will be a review of basic grass parts and time for self or group study of specimens that will be supplied and/or that students bring.There will also be an evening lecture by renowned agrostologist Jerry Davis.
+There will be a review of sedge morphology and time for self or group study of specimens that will be supplied and/or that students bring.
+The field excursions will mostly be at a slow-paced walk, with frequent stops, but there will be some hills.

 Who: David Werier is a student of the flora of New York.
-He is the author of the Catalogue of the Vascular Plants of New York State and has recently been working on a treatment of the grasses of New York.
+He is the author of the Catalogue of the Vascular Plants of New York State and has recently been working on a treatment of the sedges of New York.
 His passion centers on understanding and becoming familiar with all the vascular plant species that occur in the state and enjoys sharing that knowledge with those that are interested.
-He has taught numerous workshops on different taxonomic groups including grasses.
-His intention for the workshop is that participants will walk away with the knowledge and skills to readily identify the grasses they encounter in New York and beyond.
+He has taught numerous workshops on different taxonomic groups including sedges.
+His intention for the workshop is that participants will walk away with the knowledge and skills to readily identify the sedges they encounter in New York and beyond.

-When and Where: This workshop will take place from Thursday June 13 at 6 pm to Sunday the 16th in the afternoon (about 3 pm).
+When and Where: This workshop will take place from Thursday June 12 at 6 pm to Sunday the 15th in the afternoon (about 3 pm).
 It will be based out of the Bailey Hortorium Herbarium at Cornell University, Ithaca, New York (Tompkins Co.) and we will travel to various sites in the Ithaca area for field work.

 Cost: The workshop fee is $250 for NYFA members and students; $280 for non-members.
 Participants are encouraged to become NYFA members.
 The cost for the workshop includes the entire weekend instructional program, lab space, and dinner at a restaurant in Ithaca on Friday and Saturday.
 Other meals, housing, and parking fees are not included.